Experiences & Amenities

 There are outdoor showers for rinsing off after a day at the beach near the beach bathhouse at the end of the tram path.

-To receive information on the park and local attractions, come to our visitor area located in the Ranger Station at the main park entrance or the Campground Store located within the campground area.
+To receive information on the park and local attractions, come to our visitor area located in the Ranger Station at the main park entrance.